Timothy Leary found out just how screwy America’s cannabis laws were when he got busted for violating the 1937 Marijuana Tax Act.

 Humans have bred cannabis plants in Asia since as early as 8000 B.C.
 They cultivated hemp for fiber to make clothes and rope.
 Later they bred strains for medicine and for getting stoned.

 The English colonies passed the first cannabis law in 1639.
 The Massachusetts General Court ordered every household to plant the weed.
-Connecticut followed the next year.
-They did it because of a rope shortage -- they needed the hemp.
+Connecticut then followed the next year.
+They did it because of a rope shortage — they needed the hemp.

 The early New England farmers grew plenty of cannabis.
 For example, 220,000 pounds of fiber from the cannabis plant went into the rigging of Old Ironsides.